 The HRSA-funded initiative Strengthening Systems of Care for People with HIV and Opioid Use Disorder (OUD) provides coordinated technical assistance (TA) across HIV and behavioral health/substance use service providers.
 The project aims to enhance system-level coordination and networks of care among Ryan White HIV/AIDS Program (RWHAP) recipients and other federal, state, and local entities.
-The purpose of this initiative is to ensure that people with HIV and OUD have access to care, treatment, and recovery services that are patient-centered and culturally responsive.
+The purpose of this initiative is to ensure that people with HIV and OUD have access to care, treatment, and recovery services that are coordinated, client-centered, and culturally responsive.

 JSI Research & Training Institute, Inc. (JSI) has been funded to work with the following nine states participating in the initiative: Arizona, Iowa, Louisiana, Massachusetts, New Jersey, Rhode Island, Utah, Virginia, and Washington.
 The project period is September 2019 through August 2022.
 JSI is partnering with NASTAD to implement this initiative, with subject matter expertise from Boston Medical Center.